How the Who Become the World’s Loudest Band

 To put these record decibels in perspective, a clap of thunder from a storm that is directly overhead registers at around 120 dB.
 Even though the clap only lasts a few seconds, the short exposure can cause permanent hearing damage.
 Now imagine stretching that type of blistering sound over the course of an hour or two.
 Health experts say that significant damage can occur due to sustained exposure to any noises above 85 dB.

-That’s understandable, for two reasons.
-One, if you have more than 75,000 people at a show, they’re not all listening to the Who at a 32-meter distance.
+That’s understandable.
+If you have more than 75,000 people at a show, they’re not all listening to the Who at a 32-meter distance.
 If you’re at the back of the stadium, it might get loud, but not nearly that loud.
-Two, this would be Moon’s last major performance with the Who in the band’s hometown of London.
+Plus, this would be Moon’s last major performance with the Who in the band’s hometown of London.
 The drummer played a pair of shorter shows in 1977-78 for inclusion in The Kids Are Alright documentary.
 Moon died on Sept.
 7, 1978.

 While the Who would never be as loud again (at least not officially), other bands would take a stab at making eardrums bleed.
 New York heavy metal band Manowar overtook the Who’s record in 1984, and then beat their own number twice, registering at 129.5 dB in 1994 and 139 dB in 2008 (although the latter performance was at sound check).
 Motorhead clocked in at 130 dB in 1986, when their sound did physical damage to the Cleveland Variety Theater.
 Most recently, Kiss hit a sound pressure level of 136 dB at an outdoor performance in Ottawa, Canada in 2009 until the neighbors complained and the volume was turned down.